-In our analysis, we were unable to explore the role of birthweight in the overall analysis since weight at birth was missing for around 30% of the study population. the highest percentage of complications and health facility based deliveries (almost 85%) among richest, (Table 2).
-Increased deaths among poorer women (and respective children) would exacerbate this reporting issue.
-Complications of infection and convulsions seems over-reported in Honduras and infection rates under-reported in Bangladesh (Table 1).
+In our analysis, we were unable to explore the role of birthweight in the overall analysis since weight at birth was missing for around 30% of the study population.

+In our study population, 25% of the total live births at home without SBA contributed to only 8% of the total complications reported.
+Under-reporting from this group of women is likely as is the likely reporting bias related to the highest percentage of complications reported among the richest wealth quintile(Table 2).
+Increased deaths among poorer women (and respective children) would exacerbate this reporting bias.
+Complications of infection and convulsions seems over-reported in Honduras and infection rates under-reported in Bangladesh (Table 1).Thus, reporting bias is a concern at country level.

+Interpretations

 Neonatal mortality especially in low-income countries is largely attributed to prematurity, asphyxia and infections which often result from maternal complications such as hypertensive disease, prolonged labour and peripartum sepsis.46

-A few previous reports found weak associations or no differences in neonatal mortality between births at home and in facilities.26,27,47 Two in particular, have discussed at length the role of selection bias, confounding by complications in addition to poor quality of care.
+A few previous reports found weak associations or no differences in neonatal mortality between births at home and in facilities.26,27,47 Two in particular, have discussed at length the role of selection bias, confounding by obstetric complications in addition to poor quality of care.
 In our study, no significant difference was found in early neonatal mortality between home births by skilled and non-skilled attendants even after adjusting for maternal complications.

-Adjusting for complications as a potential solution was considered but not done by others due to the low reliability of self-reported complications.48-50
+Adjusting for complications as a potential solution was considered but not done by others due to the low reliability of self-reported complications;48-50

-Quality of care is a known problem in many low and middle-income countries.51-53 Newborns in low and middle-income countries have 20 times the risk of acquiring a health care facility-acquired infection compared with high-income countries.
+Quality of care is a known problem in many low and middle-income countries.51-53 Newborns in low and middle-income countries have 20 times the risk of acquiring a health care facility-acquired infection compared with those in high-income countries.
 Furthermore, health care facility-acquired infections may account for up to half of neonatal deaths.27

 Countries with the highest SBA coverage had the highest benefit from birth in facilities.
 This may be related to fewer late referrals and higher quality of care in these settings.
-Perhaps if countries with lower facility coverage could improve quality of care like has happened in the higher coverage countries the protective effect of delivering in a facility might be vastly increased.
+Perhaps if countries with lower facility coverage could improve quality of care as has happened in the higher coverage countries the protective effect of delivering in a facility might be vastly increased.

 These findings are similar to another study reporting a 30.0% (OR 0.7; 95% CI 0.6-0.8) reduction in the adjusted odds of early neonatal mortality in communities where 80% of babies are born in facilities and progressive reduction of this protective effect with lower coverages.27

-A study from Bangladesh had data over a 19 years period and despite the fact that early neonatal mortality was higher for health facility births compared to home births, this decreased over time as access to institutional delivery became more common.24
+A study from Bangladesh had data over 19 years and despite the fact that early neonatal mortality was higher for health facility births compared to home births, this decreased over time as access to institutional delivery became more common.24

-54,5543 55
+No significant changes in neonatal adverse outcomes between attended and non-attended home births have been observed in other studies.54,55 The main reason for this could be closely linked to the definition of SBA that does not include an assessment of provider skills.43 Poor performances due to unsatisfactory education and training of community health attendants in low-income countries are furthermore weakened by the lack of access to tests, medication and equipment necessary to reduce neonatal mortality.

 Conclusions